-Somerset Preparatory Academy Charter School at North Lauderdale monitors compliance for federal and state requirements of ESE services provided by assuring that the providers are logging the services in the Wizard program on Easy IEP.
-Additionally, the Charter School Support Department from Broward County conducts a desktop review as well as a monitoring visit at the end of every school year to make sure that the ESE program at the school complies.
+Somerset Preparatory Academy Charter High School at North Lauderdale monitors compliance for federal and state requirements of ESE services provided by assuring that the providers are logging the services in the Wizard program on Easy IEP.
+Additionally, the Charter School Support

+Department from Broward County conducts a desktop review as well as a monitoring visit at the end of every school year to make sure that the ESE program at the school complies.
 The Governing Board Chair signs an assurance letter at the start of each year to confirm that they will also monitor the ESE compliance at the school.
-The exceptional student process at Somerset Preparatory Academy Charter School at North Lauderdale begins with the evaluation process.
+The exceptional student process at Somerset Preparatory Academy Charter High School at North Lauderdale begins with the evaluation process.
 For Gifted or ESE students, the parent must sign consent for the student to be evaluated by a psychologist provided by Broward County.
 All supporting documentation is then scanned and uploaded into Easy IEP for review by the psychologist prior to evaluation.
 After the evaluation has been completed, parents are given a notice for a meeting to review the evaluation and determine eligibility.
 If a child is eligible, an individualized educational plan (SWD) or educational plan (Gifted) is created and signed with input from the parent, classroom teacher, psychologist, LEA and ESE Specialist during a scheduled meeting.
 Immediately following this meeting, the services and accommodations on the IEP or EP are implemented in the general educational classroom, via consultations and support facilitation.
-The school employs an ESE Specialist who provides and/or supervises all of the services depending on the needs of the current ESE students as outlined on the IEP/EP.
+The school employs an ESE Specialist who provides an/or supervises all of the services a contracted depending on the needs of the current ESE students as outlined on the IEP/EP.
 Currently, we provide Speech and Language, Occupational Therapy, and counseling to our Students with Disabilities.
 As stated above, all service providers log services provided into the Easy IEP Wizard program.
 The teachers provide the in-classroom accommodations according to what is listed on the IEP.
 For the Gifted population, the teachers are also required to provide the students with their individualized project-based learning which correlates with their goals.
 All accommodations for ESE students as well as differentiated instruction for the Gifted students is required on all lesson plans for teachers.
 To facilitate tracking, teachers are provided with a blank matrix at the start of the year.
 On this document, the teachers write in all of the accommodations each student receives.
 This is used as a reference when planning.
 To monitor effective implementation of the mentioned accommodations, administrators check lesson plans for inclusion/use of the accommodations and compare those with findings from classroom walkthroughs and observations.
 Professional development is provided at the start of every school year to help teachers with strategies for accommodating the exceptional student population.
 The ESE Specialist provides consultation and collaboration with teachers for academic, social, and independent functioning for all ESE and Gifted students.
 These students are discussed at data chats where their grades and progress are reviewed on a quarterly basis to determine if an IEP review team meeting needs to occur to increase services, supplemental aids, and accommodations.
 We realize that we have areas of growth to address within our services provided to our ESE Population.
 Some areas of concern which were brought up after our OSPR visit, as well as our plan to address these areas and seek immediate improvement, are as follows:

-- The school failed to provide 2nd notice to parents of IEP meetings. - The school failed to complete Re-evaluations by the triennial due date. - The school failed to align the present level of performance with the impact of the disability and the priority educational need. - The school failed to develop measurable annual goals for students with disabilities and gifted students. - The school failed to provide 10-day notice to parents for the EP meetings. - The school failed to provide parent/student input for the EP.
+• The school failed to provide current data in the present level of performance section for the IEP

+• The school failed to develop measurable annual goals for students with disabilities and gifted students.

+• The school failed to provide parent/student input for the EP.